GSTT-CSC/gstt-csc.github.io/_handbook/onboarding.md

    - Email Karon Galvin for access
    - Fill out risk form and complete training
    - Collect card at reception on ground-floor
-   - Get a local tour from a CSC Team Member
+   - Get a local tour of Becket House 5th and 9th floor from a CSC Team Member

 **CSC Desk area**
    - The CSC team resides on level 5 of Becket House